savadikarc/savadikarc/README.md

 ### Hi there 👋

-- I am Chinmay, an Electrical Engineer by education and a Machine Learning Engineer by trade.
+- I'm Chinmay.
-- I will be joining North Carolina State University in Fall 21 as a Master's student in Electrical Engineering!
+- I am a Master's student in Electrical Engineering at North Carolina State University.
 Feel free to get in touch if you're in Raleigh!
 - I like exploring new ideas and discussing them with others.
 My current academic interests include Machine Learning, Computer Vision and Image Processing.

 <!--